"Some years ago, having little or no money in my purse, I thought I would sail about a little and see the watery part of the world."

 Calculate your Cruising Costs by Jackie Parry: Here's a serious attempt to help wannabe cruisers start considering the real costs and come up with as realistic of a number as possible before leaving the land behind.
 Jackie even urges folks to include things such as bribes ("$20 here and there") in their list of potential expenses and initial budget.

 Cost of a Cruising Boat Refit and Funding the Trip by Dani and Tate: These two are waist deep in their refit and can give an intimate look at the real costs of preparing an older boat for voyaging.
 They're also getting closer to departure, so stay tuned to their blog to see how their boat performs and how their plan unfolds from a financial perspective.
+UPDATE - Dani and Tate were full-on cruisers in 2015.
+Here's their costs for the year.

 The Costs of Cruising & How to Afford Sailing by Brian from s/v Delos: Here's a look into the how and how much for cruising on a rather large (53') sailboat from the fun loving crew of s/v Delos.
 Towards the bottom of Brian's post you'll see he reveals some actual costs and expenses.